gdanko/SwiftBar-plugins/README.md

         * Select the signal to be used when attempting to kill a process
         * Configure how many "Top Consumers" to display in the list
 * gdanko-system-SwapUsage.2s.py - This plugin shows used/total swap memory.
 * gdanko-system-SystemUpdates.15m.py - This plugin shows the number of available system updates.
+When you click on the menu bar item you can see:
+    * A list of available updates and their version numbers.
+You can click on an item to execute the update.
 * gdanko-system-Uptime.2s.py - This plugin shows system uptimes.
 When you click on the menu bar item you can then see:
     * Last boot time